JuliaGL/ModernGL.jl/README.md

 An OpenGL context is needed for OpenGL, which is created with [GLFW.jl](https://github.com/JuliaGL/GLFW.jl).

+Other OpenGL abstraction packages, which make it easier to get started with OpenGL, include:

+[GLAbstraction](https://github.com/JuliaGL/GLAbstraction.jl) is a library, that offers Julian wrappers around often used OpenGL functions and types.

 ### Known problems

 There might be a few problems with older platforms and video cards, since it's not heavily tested on them.